fdmweb/search_api_algolia/README.md

 The initial Drupal 7 development of this module has been sponsored by TroisCube (http://www.troiscube.com).
 The initial Drupal 8 development of this module has been sponsored by FDM.dk and FFWagency.com

+The module is also at drupal.org in a older version here https://www.drupal.org/project/search_api_algolia

 DEPENDENCIES
 ------------